auth0/docs/articles/protocols/saml/saml-configuration/auth0-as-service-provider.md

 ---
-  description: How to configure Auth0 for use as a SAML service Provider
+  description: How to configure Auth0 for use as a SAML service provider
 ---

 # Configure Auth0 as a Service Provider